 Benefits of Physical Activity

 Using a gym is more than just about getting fit.
-Being physically active is a lifestyle choice!
+Being physically active is a lifestyle choice for many disabled people.

 Regular exercise is proven to provide social and personal benefits as well as improving physical and mental health.